scrapinghub/web-poet/docs/advanced/additional-requests.rst

     of async execution which could be faster in certain cases `(assuming you're allowed to perform HTTP requests in parallel)`.

-    Nonetheless, you can still use the :meth:`~.HttpClient.batch_requests` method to execute a single :class:`~.HttpRequest` instance.
+    Nonetheless, you can still use the :meth:`~.HttpClient.batch_execute` method to execute a single :class:`~.HttpRequest` instance.